 - Drying rack for clothes.

-- I love this rack for drying socks, unmentionables, and winter accessories.
+- I use this rack for drying socks, unmentionables, and winter accessories all the time.

 - Plug in programmable timer.

 - Programmable thermostat (Best for families that are often away from home.
 Otherwise, just turn the thermostat yourself!)

 My friend Emily wrote a great post on How to Stay Warm When You’re Keeping Your House Cool.
 Turning the heat down and the a/c up saves tons of money.

 Cut Back On Trash

 Trash is a bill that is different everywhere.
 Removing trash might be part of your taxes or rental fees.
 You may pay more or less for recycling.

 I know people who didn’t pay for trash removal, but loaded their trash in the back of the truck and took it straight to the town dumpster or the dump themselves.
 Others recycle nearly everything to avoid this fee.

 Our own trash bill doesn’t cost much, but it is a pest because the bill shows up every 3 months and always surprises me.
 It’s the perfect candidate for a sinking funds category.

 I have lived nearly my entire life without cable or satellite television.
 And I’m still living and breathing!
 My Hubby and I bought cable for 6 months when we were first married.
 But we ditched it when we bought our first home.